 25. Create storage for both bunk bed levels

 The storage for traditional bunk beds is usually found on the bottom level under the bottom bunk.
 However, shared bedroom storage, even if your two kids are best friends, can be a recipe for disaster.
 Insert a peg rail next to the top and bottom bunk and hang storage baskets or bags over them like in this room.

 This will help keep your kids belongs separate and within easy reach from their bed, just be sure they are within easy reach for you to take down incase you're called in for any lost plimsoll emergencies.

 26. Choose a bespoke bunk bed design for privacy

 Box bunks are a great way to utilise space – they are much like normal bunks, but provide a little den of personal space.
 Encourage kids to decorate the inside of their box in their own drawings, artwork and bedding designs whilst keeping everything outside of that space the same.

-This bed is perfect for siblings with different tastes as the outside can be painted one colour, but the enclosed insides can be painted to match each Child’s interests.
+This bed is perfect for siblings with different tastes as the outside can be painted one colour, but the enclosed insides can be painted to match each child's interests, combining both boys and girls bedroom ideas.
 The ledge also provides space for them to display their precious belongings and pictures.